andermatt64/dotfiles/kde/README.md

 #### KWin and Tiling Shortcuts
 ![Import Shortcuts Scheme](import_shortcuts_scheme.png)
-Select `kde/kde-i3-like.kksrc` as the scheme to import.
+Select `kde/kde-wm.kksrc` as the scheme to import.
+Alternatively, you can load `kde/kde-amethyst.kksrc` to match Amethyst keyboard layout.

 #### Open Terminal Shortcut
 Previously, **Custom Shortcuts** was used to define a global shortcut for opening a terminal.
 However, this settings option does not exist on KDE Wayland.
 To mitigate, we set up an `wezterm` New Terminal shortcut that works just as well.